zhol0777/bwog/22april30/evangelion_thoughts_1.md

 If 25 and 26 were too confusing, and not enough robots, fuck you, you get *End of Evangelion*.
 Everyone dies (sort of), and no one gets a straightforward happy ending.

-If you're tired of Shinji not getting in the god dammed robot after 20 something years, you have the third *Rebuild* movie which has Shinji excited to enter the robot once again, which, spoiler alert,
->! shows Shinji deciding that he can solve problems by embracing getting in the robot, which nearly triggers the apocalypse *yet again*, and leaves him practically responsible for the death of Kaworu.
-This is a step up from the anime run, where
+If you're tired of Shinji not getting in the god dammed robot after 20 something years, you have the third *Rebuild* movie which has Shinji finally excited to enter the robot, convinced of its capability for solutions, even if he needs to bash his co-workers in the process, nearly triggering the apocalypse *yet again*, and leaves him directly responsible for the death of Kaworu, as opposed to incidentally responsible.

 If you were super invested in the navel-gazing parts of *Eva* that were so sure of how smart of an anime it was, and how you're smart for enjoying difficult media like *Eva* (you also like to tell your dates that you listen to Gerogerigegege and try to have sex to the sound of Death Grips), *Rebuild* won't flatter your big folded wrinkled brain.
 It's popcorn theater.
 Grow up dude, just be normal for once in your life.